 The number of keepers from the roll of 36 was relatively low.
 Many of the images were out of focus or blurry.
 I'll admit that I am still re-learning how to use 35m films (after a 30-year hiatus), but I got more keepers when using Kodak Pro Image 100 or Kodak Vision 250D.
 I like how darker skin tones are rendered in Kodak Pro Image 100.
 Overall the images seem more neutral.
 I don't particularly appreciate how Silberra renders skin tones.

 I am disappointed with the result, but I am still happy I could try this 35mm film.
 I learned that Kodak Pro Image 100 might be the ideal and currently available 35mm film that produces results that I like.
-I think I'll be sticking to that for a while.
-At least until Kodak discontinues that film.
+I'll be sticking to that for a while, at least, until Kodak discontinues that film.

 Name: Silberra Color 160